MohananT/MohananT/README.md

 ##  Hi, I'm Mohanan 👋🏾 👩🏾‍💻
 ### I am a full stack developer
 Software developer, passionate about making safe and secure web applications.
+I make applications secure by leveraging the knowledge from hacking methodologies practised for bug bounty programs.

 Some technologies I enjoy working with include ReactJS, AngularJS and NodeJS.

 ## What I am focusing on